Adelost/entity-component-systems-study/README.md

 * The benchmark was measured only on PC.
 It would be of interest to repeat the measurement on limited hardware with a slower cache memory than an average PC, such as PS3 or Raspberry Pi.

 * Only single threading was accounted for.
-Additional optimizations such as multithreading or SIMD could have a large effect on performance.
+Additional optimizations such as multithreading, SIMD or GPGPU could have a large effect on performance when working with sequential memory.

 * Additional options of the C++ language could be investigated, e.g. modifying data structures with "alloca" which can improve performance by allocating memory on the stack stack frame instead of heap, or features new to C++ 11 such as thread_local.